INSaFLU/insaflu_docs/docs/output_visualization.rst

 .. note::
    The project samples' list ("Sample_list" file) is automatically re-build and cumulatively updated as more samples are added to the project.
 This file compiles all samples' metadata as well as sample-specific additional data provided by INSaFLU ("type and subtype/lineage" and "putative mixed infection" data)

-The Sample_list" file can be uploaded, together with associated alignment or phylogenetic data, to visualization tools (see more details on the tab **Uploading data / Uploading Sample metadata and NGS data**)
+The "Sample_list" file can be uploaded, together with associated alignment or phylogenetic data, to visualization tools (see more details on the tab **Uploading data / Uploading Sample metadata and NGS data**)